J0EK3R/fhem-rainbird/README.md

     define <name> RainbirdController <host>

 The RainbirdControler device is created in the room "Rainbird".
-If autocreate is enabled the zones of your system are recognized automatically and created in FHEM.
+If *autocreate* is enabled all available zones of your system are recognized automatically and created as RainbirdZone devices in the same room as the RainbirdController by FHEM.

+Once a valid password is set RainbirdController initially reads the static infos from the controller and stores them as internals to the FHEM device.
+Then RainbirdController polls every interval for dynamic values like irrigation state, date&time, etc., stores them in readings and signals them to the underlying RainbirdZone devices.

 ### Example: